Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Discussion

 In the fourth experiment, we aimed to generalise from QM9 to the more diverse PC9 dataset by training on QM9 and testing on molecules exclusive to PC9.
-The analysis of the PC9 structures presented in~\cite{pc9} showed that some molecules included in PC9 are chemically different from molecules in QM9, making this a difficult out-of-distribution prediction task.
+The analysis of the PC9 structures presented in~\cite{pc9} showed that some molecules included in PC9 are chemically different from molecules in QM9, making this experiment a difficult out of distribution prediction task.
 Additionally, the properties of the datasets where computed at different levels of theory (B3LYP/6-31G(2df,p) in QM9 and B3LYP/6-31G(d) in PC9), which we accounted for with a linear correction, following~\cite{pc9}.
 The error we observed in this experiment was quite high, but comparable to what is reported in~\cite{pc9}.
-However, the uncertainty estimates of our model were still well calibrated, meaning the model is capable of correctly identifying the high error instances and assigning them high uncertainty, which means the out of distribution cases can be detected.
-In the fifth and final experiment, we went in the opposite direction and trained on PC9 to predict the molecules exclusively in QM9.
+Importantly, the uncertainty estimates of our model were still well error-calibrated, meaning the model correctly identified the high error instances by assigning them high uncertainty, which means the out of distribution cases can be detected and handled.
+The error-calibration plot (figure~\ref{fig:uncertainty_evaluation_qm9pc9E}a) shows that epistemic uncertainty was responsible for the majority of the total uncertainty in the high error cases in this experiment, correctly identifying these cases as problematic and out of distribution.
+The model does not have good quantile-calibration since the errors in this experiment are not normally distributed as also shown in~\cite{pc9}.
+In the fifth and final experiment, we went in the opposite direction and trained on PC9 to predict the molecules exclusive to QM9.
 This should be an easier task, since QM9 is similar to but less diverse than PC9.
 As expected, the error we observed is significantly lower than in the previous experiment and comparable to what was reported in~\cite{pc9}.
-Our method again produced calibrated uncertainty estimates, thus on average estimating the expected error of the predictions.
-Interestingly, the two generalisation experiments resulted in the lowest ENCE of all our experiments (see Table~\ref{tab:results}) despite having the highest errors.
-Additionally, in the learning curve experiment presented in Figure~\ref{fig:learning_curve} we also observed that good calibration was achieved even for small training set sizes where the error is relatively high.
-As such there does not appear to be a direct correlation between error and calibration.
-We find this to be an interesting topic for further research.
+The model produced well calibrated uncertainty estimates in terms of both error- and quantile-calibration but achieved poor sharpness, which means the uncertainty estimates were less informative in this case.
+Figure~\ref{fig:learning_curve} indicates that perhaps better sharpness can be achieved with more training data.
+Interestingly, the two generalisation experiments resulted in the best overall error-calibration of all the experiments in terms of ENCE despite having the largest errors (see table~\ref{tab:results}).
+They also achieved the poorest sharpness measured by CV.
+Furthermore, in the learning curve experiment presented in figure~\ref{fig:learning_curve} we observed that good calibration was achieved even for small training set sizes where the error is relatively high and that sharpness seems to increase with the amount of training data.
+This illustrates how calibration is orthogonal to accuracy~\cite{deepensemble} and further shows the importance of measuring sharpness in addition to calibration to ensure uncertainty estimates are not only well calibrated but also informative.